-Sorting “The Falcon and the Winter Soldier” Characters into Their Hogwarts Houses
+Sorting “The Falcon and the Winter Soldier” Characters into Hogwarts Houses

-As a huge Marvel Cinematic Universe fan, I look forward to everything on their schedule.
-Fortunately, after a quiet 2020, they have a plethora of shows and movies coming out this year.
-The first 2021 entry was the TV show WandaVision, which I followed every week.
-While I was watching, I couldn’t help but wonder which Houses the characters would belong to, so I wrote a piece putting them into their respective Harry Potter Houses.
-Since I sorted WandaVision‘s characters, I thought I would do the same for the latest complete installment, The Falcon and the Winter Soldier.
+After a quiet 2020, the Marvel Cinematic Universe has a plethora of shows and movies coming out this year.
+The first 2021 entry was the TV show WandaVision, whose characters we previously Sorted.
+Now we’re doing the same for the latest complete installment, The Falcon and the Winter Soldier.

 Bucky Barnes – Hufflepuff